CMSTrackerDPG/SiPixelTools-GainCalibration/README.md

 This produces the output file named `SiPixelVCal_phase1_2025_v0.db`.
 After producing the file, please update the corresponding [TWiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SiPixelVCalHistory).

+## Getting input files

+The pixel operations team takes a special local run that produces data files needed for deriving the gain calibrations.
+Once the run is taken, the data files are copied to a designated folder on the CERN EOS at the following path `/eos/cms/store/group/dpg_tracker_pixel/comm_pixel/GainCalibrations/Phase1/Run_#` where `#` is the run number of the local run.
+The output files from the analysis by default go into `/eos/cms/store/group/dpg_tracker_pixel/comm_pixel/$USER/`.
+To have write permissions to the `comm_pixel` area, one needs to be added to the [cms-eos-dpg-tracker](https://e-groups.cern.ch/e-groups/Egroup.do?egroupName=cms-eos-dpg-tracker) e-group as described [here](https://twiki.cern.ch/twiki/bin/view/CMS/T2CHCERNEosTeams).

 ## Local run
 If you want to run the gain calibration on a single FED, please use [`test/gain_calib_cfg.py`](test/gain_calib_cfg.py) For example, to run a test job, try